petr7555/bachelors_thesis_accounting_ocr/README.md

   This is not part of GitHub Actions but [Vercel's](https://vercel.com/petr7555/bachelors-thesis-accounting-ocr) own repository hook.
-- A directory `.vercel` containing a `project.json` with *orgId* and *projectId* needs to be present in the root of the repository to be able to deploy the Storybook to Vercel locally.
+- A directory `.vercel` containing a `project.json` with *orgId* and *projectId* needs to be present in the root of the repository to be able to deploy the Storybook to Vercel locally, which is done by running `npm run deploy-vercel` (currently does not work, because the file number limit is reached).
 This directory is ignored in version control as it contains sensitive information.
 - Keep in mind, that in Storybook for web `Platform.OS === 'web'`, so both `isAndroid` and `isWindows` are `false`.
 - Storybook for Web finds all stories that match this pattern `../src/**/*.stories.tsx`.
 - This image shows how Storybook running on web looks: